zalando-nakadi/nakadi-manual/docs/api-spec-generated/overview.md

 A low level **Unmanaged API** is available, providing full control and responsibility of position tracking and partition resolution (and therefore ordering) to the Clients.

-In the high level **Subscription API** the consumption of Events proceeds via the establishment of a named **Subscription** to an EventType.
+In the **High Level API** the consumption of Events proceeds via the establishment of a named **Subscription** to an EventType.
 Subscriptions are persistent relationships from an Application (which might have several instances) and the stream of one or more EventType's, whose consumption tracking is managed by Nakadi, freeing Consumers from any responsibility in tracking of the current position on a Stream.

-**Note** *Currently the high level API is out of scope in this specification.
-It is in the short term plan to be included.*

 Scope and status of the API
 ---------------------------------

-The API specification is in **draft** state and is subject to change.

 In this document, you'll find: